gauthma/LaTeX/docs/README.md

 - `no argument`: run `LaTeX` compiling command once, without debug output.

+- `bib`: check the document for `\cite` commands.
+If there are any, then build the bibliography, and then do two normal `LaTeX` compile runs.

 - `debug`: run `LaTeX` compiling command once, *with* debug output.

-- `full`: run `LaTeX` command, then `BibTeX` command, then `LaTeX` command twice more.
+- `full`: run `LaTeX` command, then run compile script with `bib` option (see above), then run `LaTeX` command once more.
 This is to put properly all references, TOC, etc.

 - `final`: `clean`s everything up, and them makes a `full` build.
 If you need the final PDF document to have a different name, then you can use the `endname` variable, which the last command in this function sets as its name.